weiqig/42stuff/Born2beroot/README.md

 | Complexity | Easy to use and beginner friendly | More complex and steeper learning curve |
 | Dynamic rule updates | No (reload flushes connections) | Yes |
 | Kernel Dependency | Minimal | High but modern |

-**UFW is used as it is beginner friendly and allows for simple deployments which is sufficient for this project*
+**UFW was chosen as it is beginner friendly and allows for simple deployments which is sufficient for this project*

 ### Virtualization tool
 | | *Oracle VirtualBox | UTM |